Nepal has always been really corrupt for as long as I can remember.

 I was saddened to learn of another bankruptcy: the intellectual bankruptcy of our institutions of higher learning.

-The pursuit of knowledge, to me, is one of the purest and most unadulterated endeavours.
+The pursuit of knowledge, to me, is one of the purest and most unadulterated endeavors.
 But, even in as noble a pursuit as the acquisition of extensive and in-depth knowledge (and skills), what appears to matter, at the two premier institutions of tertiary education in the country, is the bottom line.

 Is there anything in #Nepal that is not for sale?
 Is there anything in Nepal that money can’t buy?